zlobichDenis/NEST_ProjectX/README.md

     * DATABASE_PASSWORD
   3. Only then you will be allowed to make database request !!!
 Please avoid commiting your credentials in env file !!!
-To avoid such behavior create .env.local file and store your credentials there
+To avoid such behavior create ..env.local file and store your credentials there

   Database migration flow
   1. Change database structure by editing the schema.prisma